 Under the Proposed Action, minor excavations may occur for construction of the Project substation, BESS, gen-tie/collector lines, and stormwater retention areas.
-Pilings to support the solar arrays would be driven or screwed to depths of six to ten feet.
-Trenching up to approximately three to five feet for underground wiring connections between solar panels would also be required.
-Streams and wetlands will be crossed using horizontal directional drilling.
+Pilings to support the solar arrays would be driven or screwed to depths of 6 to 10 feet.
+Trenching up to approximately 3 to 5 feet for underground wiring connections between solar panels would also be required.
+Streams and wetlands would be crossed using horizontal directional drilling, when practicable.
 These parameters are dependent upon geotechnical investigations and structural and electrical engineering.
 Due to potential shallow subsurface disturbances, minor direct impacts to geological resources are anticipated.